Color psychology applied to live chat

 - The main color that will modify the "blue" as you see it all over the chatbox

-- The light color that will impact texts and links colors
+- The light color will impact texts and links colors

-Now that you see what colors and labels you can customize over your chat software, here are some advices about colors combinations.
+Now that you see what colors and labels you can customize over your chat software, here are some advises about color combinations.